hazbo/twist/README.md

 # GoEdit
-This project needs a new name

 ### About
-"GoEdit" is a terminal text editor written in Go.
+GoEdit is a terminal text editor written in [Go](http://golang.org/).
+I am fairly new to Go and so far this project has been a nice learning curve.
+There may be some things that suck about it; so if you feel you can contribute to improve any aspect of it, please do.

+Also the name "GoEdit" sucks.
+If you have a more creative name for this please let me know ASAP!

 ### Install